Shooter in Trayvon Martin case "emotionally crippled"

 Uhrig and Sonner said Zimmerman's attempt to phone Corey and speak to her directly on Tuesday was rejected out of hand by her office because he did so without legal counsel.

-Zimmerman told police he shot Martin in self-defence.
+Zimmerman told police he shot Martin in self-defense.
 He has not been charged in the case and Sanford police said they found no evidence to contradict his account.

 Police cited Florida's "Stand Your Ground" law, which allows people to use deadly force against adversaries when they fear great bodily harm or death.

-The decision by Zimmerman's lawyers to openly question his behaviour, and announce that they were no longer representing him unless specifically asked to do otherwise, marked the latest twist in a case that has captured national attention because of race and Florida's controversial self-defence laws.
+The decision by Zimmerman's lawyers to openly question his behavior, and announce that they were no longer representing him unless specifically asked to do otherwise, marked the latest twist in a case that has captured national attention because of race and Florida's controversial self-defense laws.

 The website launched on Monday by Zimmerman, called therealgeorgezimmerman.com, offers one of the first publicly available comments from Zimmerman since he went into hiding after the shooting on February 26.